Thanksgiving Tradition Makeover

 Get Out and Volunteer

 Thanksgiving is all about being thankful for the gifts we’ve been given, but the reality is that a lot of families won’t have the means to put a full meal on the table.
 Gather up the family and spend a day in the service of others.
-It’s a great opportunity to talk about the meaning behind the holiday with your kids (and to get them off their cellphones for a few minutes.)
+It’s a great opportunity to talk about the meaning behind the holiday season with your kids and the whole family (and to get them off their cellphones for a few minutes.)

 There are several churches and food banks in the area that provide services to the hungry Sacramento community.
-Call your local church or you can contact Sacramento Loaves and Fishes which will be serving a Thanksgiving meal on Tuesday, Nov 21 at 11:00 am.
+Call your local church or you can contact Sacramento Loaves and Fishes which will be serving a Thanksgiving meal on Tuesday, Nov 20th.
 You could also call a local Assisted Living Center and spend some time after your own Thanksgiving meal visiting with the elderly who don’t have families.
-No matter how you choose to celebrate the holiday, taking the time to help others is a worthy way to bring your family closer.
+No matter how you choose to celebrate the holiday season, taking the time to help others is a worthy way to bring your family closer.

 Make a Thankful Craft with the Kids